 Chapter 3

-Davis-Montan Airbase, Tucson, Az.
+Davis-Monthan Air Force Base, Tucson, AZ

-Having finished covering the details of his plan to the three special weapons and tactics teams that had been hastily assembled for an operation he had little confidence in, Special Agent-in-Charge Sam Ryder headed over to a table set up against the back wall of the hanger where the teams were marshaling.
+Having finished covering the details of his plan to the three special weapons and tactics teams that had been hastily assembled for an operation he had little confidence in, Special Agent in Charge Sam Ryder headed over to a table set up against the back wall of the hangar where the teams were marshaling.
 That things would not go down exactly as he had briefed them was a given.
-Even when he had all the time in the world to think things through and an opportunity to properly prepare for an operation as complex as the one they were about to embark on did everything play out as he intended.
-During the run up to the raid he was about to lead, he’d had neither.
-The best he could hope for as he turned his attention to making his own preparations for their forthcoming raid on the main compound of Arizona Home Guard was that the men he would be leading against Allen Devin and his motley collection of militiamen would be able to deal with whatever problems that cropped up along the way.
+Even when he had all the time in the world to think things through and an opportunity to properly prepare for an operation as complex as this one, rarely did everything play out as he intended.
+He’d had neither during the run-up to the raid on the main compound of Arizona Home Guard that he was about to lead.
+The best he could hope for as he turned his attention to making his own preparations was that the men he was leading against Allen Devin (and his motley collection of militiamen) could handle whatever problems might crop up.

-Upon reaching the table where boxes of ammunition of various calibers were stacked, Ryder pulled an empty magazine from a pocket of his tactical vest and proceeded to gather up a handful of 9mm rounds from an open box.
-Mechanically he slipped round after round into the magazine.
+Upon reaching the table where boxes of ammunition of various calibers were stacked, Ryder pulled an empty magazine from a pocket of his tactical vest and proceeded to gather a handful of 9-millimeter rounds from an open box.
+Mechanically, he slipped round after round into the magazine.
 He was halfway through filling the first magazine when he was joined at the table by Andy Nebel, the head of the FBI’s Dallas SWAT and, on this day, his second in command.
 Like the three teams, this was the first time the two would be working together during an actual raid, a word both men had been told not to use by the head of the Bureau’s Critical Incident Response Group, but found themselves unable to keep from doing so.

 “Okay, what’s on your mind?”
 Ryder asked without bothering to look up from what he was doing.